atnoslen/TagIt/README.md

 * Select an already existing tag or create your own
 * Close to save

-This demo searched for the tag `mephit`, which does not exist.
+This demo searched for the tag `small`, which does not exist.
 We open a journal and add that new tag.
 We click refresh in the search to see the results.

 ![Demo of search](demo/tagit-add-tag.gif)